 The systems-based courses in the second curricular year emphasize the pathologic and pharmacologic aspects of the biomedical sciences, and provide a foundational education in clinical medicine, disease, and differential diagnosis.
-(See Figure 2) At the end of Year Two, students are required to successfully complete the COMLEX-USA® Level 1 national board examination.
+(See Figure 2) At the end of Year Two, prior to beginning Year Three, students are required to sit for the COMLEX-USA[®] Level 1 national board examination.